 If you’re going through a divorce, you might be afraid that things will get messy.
 What does that mean?
 A messy divorce is one where there’s a lot of fighting and little agreement about how child custody should be managed, how alimony and child support should work, and how the assets (and liabilities) within the marriage should be distributed.
-Most people getting a divorce would prefer to keep it amicable, but there are some factors that can get in the way of remaining on friendly terms with your soon-to-be-ex.
-Here are some reasons why divorce cases tend to get messy as well as some tips on mitigating these factors.
+Most people getting a divorce would prefer to keep it amicable, but some factors can get in the way of remaining on friendly terms with your soon-to-be-ex.
+Here are some reasons why divorce cases tend to get messy, and some tips on mitigating these factors.

 There Was an Infidelity or Another Betrayal

 If one spouse betrays the other by being unfaithful, it’s natural that the wronged spouse would be angry and hurt.
 This could cause them to want to do anything they can to hurt the one who hurt them.
 For example, they might purposely make it more difficult or more expensive to go through divorce cases by arguing about every item that comes to the discussion table.
 The hurting spouse might even try to turn the children against their other parent or argue that the unfaithful spouse should not get custody of the children as part of the divorce cases.

 In some divorce cases, both spouses are ready to end the relationship.
 In others, however, one spouse is ready for a divorce before the other one is.
 The one who would like to work on the marriage might feel hurt, betrayed, humiliated, or devastated (or all of the above).
 They might vacillate between trying to persuade their spouse to go to marital counseling and hurt the other person because they are angry.